icemanblues/ubuntu-setup/arch.md

 I run it via docker-compose and map the port

 use networkmanager conf to provide a static ip so that it is easily found as a DNS service

+Or set your local networkmanager to point to the local host for DNS (pi-hole)

+## nvidia drivers

+After installing the nvidia drivers, also install the following software

+- nvidia prime, which provides prime-run
+- switcheroo-central, which lets you decide on launch to use the discrete graphics card you'll need to start the systemd service for switcheroo